Search Knowledge Base by Keyword

 - Columns available

-- Asset Type – Asset type of the rationalized asset
+- Data Type – Data type of the rationalized data record

-- Function – Function of the asset type (asset or list)
+- Function – Function of the data type (primary or secondary)

 - Filter by function

-- Source Asset – Name of the source asset
+- Source Record – Name of the source data record

-- Target Asset – Name of the target asset
+- Target Record – Name of the target data record

-- Source Links – Number of links to the source asset
+- Source Links – Number of links to the source data record

-- Rationalized Links – Number of links added to the target asset
+- Rationalized Links – Number of links added to the target data record

 - Timestamp – Date and time the rationalization activity occurred

-- Asset Type – Asset type of the rationalized asset
+- Data Type – Data type of the rationalized data record

 - Columns available

-- Unrationalize assets by selecting an asset (row) and clicking the Unrationalize Asset button on the toolbar
+- Unrationalize data records by selecting a record (row) and clicking the Unrationalize Record button on the toolbar

 NOTE: ReadyWorks Administrators can configure rationalization setting on the Module Settings – Rationalization page.

-From the Rationalization Log tab, you can unrationalize assets.
+From the Rationalization Log tab, you can unrationalize data records.
 To unrationalize:

-- Click the Unrationalize Asset button on the toolbar
+- Click the Unrationalize Record button on the toolbar

 - The unrationalize button is only visible when Enable Delete has been checked under Settings – Options (top right corner of the UI)

-- The unrationalize button is enabled (ungrayed out) when a list item (row) is selected
+- The unrationalize button is enabled (ungrayed out) when a record (row) is selected

 - The unrationalize function is only available to users in the Administrator and Regular User security groups